Himyaritic language: Linguistic features

 One of the features considered distinctive to even al-Hamdani was the supposed "drawl" that speakers of Himyaritic had (jad͡ʒurruːna fiː kalaːmihim), which is suggested to have been due to the absence of stress in Sayhadic or at least stress as was familiar to Arabic-speakers.
 The halting (muʕaqqad) described by Arab grammarians of Himyaritic and varieties of Arabic influenced by the Sayhadic languages that fall in this category may be an early attestation of the pausal glottalization found in many contemporary speech varieties in Southern Arabia, exemplified by the example from the pronunciation of the name "Khalid" in the speech variety of Rijāl Almaʿ: [xaliːtˀ].

 Stein (2008:208) lists various lexical items attested from Arabic grammatical sources and lists their various Sabaic equivalents:

-The word for no' attributed to Himyaritic is recorded as /daw/, which is attested in Sabaic as *dʔ.
+The word for no attributed to Himyaritic is recorded as /daw/, which is attested in Sabaic as *dʔ.
 It is seemingly preserved in southwest Yemen between al-Mukha (dawʔ) and Taʿizz (daʔ), and possibly in the speech of older speakers of the possible modern Sayhadic language Faifi (ʔinda).

-Undeciphered-k language

 Examples

 Only a few supposed Himyaritic sentences are known.
 The following sentence was reportedly uttered in 654/5 A.D. in Dhamar.
 Since it was transmitted in unvocalized Arabic script, the precise pronunciation is unknown; the reconstruction given here is based on Classical Arabic.